evan-lloyd/graphpatch/docs/index.rst

 Version compatibility
 ---------------------
-``graphpatch`` should be compatible with all versions of ``transformers``, ``accelerate``, and ``bitsandbytes`` matching the minimum version requirements, but this is a highly ambitious claim to make for a Python library.
+``graphpatch`` should be compatible with all versions of optional libraries matching the minimum version requirements, but this is a highly ambitious claim to make for a Python library.
 If you end up with errors that seem related to ``graphpatch``'s integration with these libraries, you might try changing their versions to those listed below.
 This list was automatically generated as part of the ``graphpatch`` release process.
 It reflects the versions used while testing |graphpatch_version|:

-.. include:: transformers_versions.rst
+.. include:: extras_versions.rst

 .. _related_work: